 | Call 1984

 Simon has a property, commercial and professional negligence practice consisting of advocacy, drafting, advisory work and mediating in a range of property and business-related matters.
 He is recommended as a leading junior for property litigation work by Chambers UK and the Legal 500, and for professional negligence work and as a leading mediator by the Legal 500.
+In 2018, Simon was inducted to the Legal 500 Hall of Fame in the area of Dispute Resolution, Mediators.

 Experience and Expertise